Librarika/manual/docs/members.md

 	![Member add form](img/member-add-form.png)

 * Enter necessary information regarding the member.
 Only member number, name, status and member type fields are mandatory.
-* Click the `Submit` button when you are done and your changes will be saved.
+* Click on the `Submit` button when you are done and your changes will be saved.

 ### Edit existing member